No Attitude Just Music, 2000

 © 2000 NAJM

 The events described in The Sunscreem Connection section of the interview are more or less accurate.
-However, it was Lucia’s Dad who would stop by Steve Mortimer’s record shop in Chelmsford to buy Sunscreem singles on release day in all formats.
+However, it was Lucia’s father who would stop by Steve Mortimer’s record shop in Chelmsford to buy Sunscreem singles on release day in all formats.
 At some point, Steve gave him a tape with an instrumental track to relay to Lucia.
 Later, Lucia called saying Sunscreem wanted to do this track.
 The rest of the facts in this section are correct.